geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 command takes two flags:

 `-c` or `--catalog` for the name of the catalog table
-`-f` or `--feature-name` for the name of the feature to delete.
+`-fn` or `--feature-name` for the name of the feature to delete.

 Run the following command:

 {% highlight bash %}
-geomesa delete -u username -p password -c cmd_tutorial -f feature
+geomesa delete -u username -p password -c cmd_tutorial -fn feature
 {% endhighlight %}

 NOTE: Running this command will take a bit longer than the previous two, as it will delete three